-50. An Integrated Printing Press has been installed in the College.
+49. An Integrated Printing Press has been installed in the College.
 The Printing Press has greatly enhanced the timely and quality production of published documents and manuscripts.
-It is important to note that other departments of the government now patronize the Press for their printing works.
+Participants can take advantage of the Printing Press for their individual and group submissions.